THE ART of DINING

 A three-time James Beard Foundation Outstanding Chef Award nominee, Habiger is a chef, restaurateur, sommelier, and entrepreneur with a decades-long commitment to local farmers and sustainable practices.
-He led Cafe Allegro, Kansas City's top Zagat-rated restaurant (1996–2000), served as sous chef at Danny Meyer's Union Square Cafe in New York City (2001–2003).
+Highlights of his career include leading Cafe Allegro, Kansas City's first farm-to-table and top Zagat-rated restaurant (1996–2000), and serving as sous chef at Danny Meyer's Union Square Cafe in New York City (2001–2003).
 Habiger is the owner and chef at Room 39, which opened in 2004 and recently joined the new CPKC Stadium as a vendor for the Kansas City Current.
-In addition to Room 39, Habiger is chef partner at Ánima, a restaurant in Mérida, Mexico, and he owns a commissary kitchen in Kansas City that supports local food trucks and entrepreneurs.
+In addition to Room 39, Habiger is the chef-partner at Ánima, an open-fire gastronomy restaurant in Mérida, Mexico, and the owner of Food Truck Central, a commissary kitchen in Kansas City that supports local food trucks and entrepreneurs.

 Rachel Rossin, After GTA V, 2015, oil on canvas, 60 x 78 inches.
 Collection of Bill and Christy Gautreaux, Kansas City, Missouri. © Rachel Rossin, courtesy of the artist and ZieherSmith, Nashville, TN.
 Photo: Anna Petrow Mulvihill, 2024.